 - Earn 1.5 percent cash back on every purchase, which keeps your rewards earning simple and can be lucrative.

 - The Capital One Quicksilver Cash Rewards Credit Card doesn't charge foreign transaction fees, so feel free to take it along when traveling abroad.

 - To truly maximize your rewards earning, pair this card with another rewards card that earns more rewards in categories in which you spend the most.

 The Capital One Quicksilver Cash Rewards Credit Card is a simple flat-rate cash back credit card that offers a low-maintenance way to earn cash back.
 It earns 1.5 percent back on all purchases and charges no annual fee, which makes it a good choice for more than one type of cardholder.

 Is the Capital One Quicksilver the right option for you?
 Read on to learn who can benefit from this card and whether you should consider applying.

-Is the Capital One Quicksilver a good credit card for you?
+Is Capital One Quicksilver a good credit card for you?

 For the simple product that this cash back card is, Capital One Quicksilver can fit various types of cardholders with different goals.
-Here are four scenarios where the Quicksilver may be an excellent addition to your wallet.
+Here are four scenarios in which the Quicksilver may be an excellent addition to your wallet.